lexibank/tlopo/out/vol4/chapter6.md

 <a id="p-346"></a>

-Figure 6.18     _Philemon buceroides_, Helmeted Friarbird
+Figure 6.18:_Philemon buceroides_, Helmeted Friarbird

 The following two items are the only possible Southeast Solomonic cognate found, and a possible Rennellese borrowing from a SE Solomonic language: